 Elliot grew up in Denver and graduated from East High School in 2010.
 Then, Elliot went on a wild college ride, playing basketball and attending six different colleges.
 Eventually, he graduated with a degree in Entrepreneurship from Metro State University Denver in 2015.
 He has always had a passion for education and knows the impact age relatable mentors can have on a students success.
 Currently, Elliot lives in Denver, is pursuing his MPA (Nonprofit Management concentration) and frequents local basketball gyms looking for good pick-up games.

 Christian was born and raised in New York where he learned that working with inner-city youth was his calling.
 He went to University of Vermont and completed his undergraduate in Statistics.
 Upon graduating, Christian began working with MassChallenge, one of the worlds largest accelerators.
 From this time he knew he wanted to be an entrepreneur and make a difference.
-Now, Christian lives in New York with his dog Bodhi.
+Now, Christian lives in Maine and works as a Math teacher.